space-sh/space/doc/space-modules/spacefile-yaml-reference.md

 # Spacefile YAML reference

 The _YAML_ syntax supported by _Space_ is a subset of the standard.
 Node without any value are ignored, except for `_env` variables which then are treated as empty strings.
+Nodes right below an `_env` node are subject to special treatment and their values are evaluated by Bash,
+while other nodes are not evaluated with variable substitution, etc.

 To set a node to an empty string:

 ```yaml